rsmlang/rsml-docs/src/intro.md

 ## Sourcemaps

-By default Rojo omits all non-scripts from sourcemaps, so you will need to use the `--include-non-scripts` argument so that StyleSheet, StyleRule and StyleDerive Instance are included:
+By default Rojo omits all non-scripts from sourcemaps, so you will need to use the `--include-non-scripts` argument so that StyleSheet, StyleRule and StyleDerive Instances are included:

 ```
 rojo sourcemap --include-non-scripts